danieljharvey/website-face/posts/2018-10-21-total-eclipse-of-the-heart.markdown

----
-title: Total Eclipse of the Heart
----

-I recently read a piece of useful advice on Twitter about total functions which I enjoyed.
+pI recently read a piece of useful advice on Twitter about total functions which I enjoyed.
 A total function is a function that

 1. always returns some valid data (rather than just when it feels like doing so) and
 2. does not go into an infinite loop.